kemaloksuz/ObjectDetectionImbalance/README.md

-# Imbalance Problems in Object Detection: A Review
+# A Repository of the Papers Addressing Imbalance Problems in Object Detection

 Here, we present the list of papers within the scope of imbalance problems in object detection by following our problem-based taxonomy in our paper submitted to IJCV.
 You can find a preprint in the following link: